Marina, California: Air Sports

 Marina is a popular destination for air sports enthusiasts.
 The tall sand dunes at Marina beaches provide optimal conditions for paragliding and hang gliding.
 A Marina based skydiving center has become a popular attraction because of its high altitude skydives and proximity to the beach.

 Infrastructure

 Marina Municipal Airport is a general aviation airport that is owned by the City of Marina.
 Skydive Monterey Bay conducts skydiving and parachuting activities on the south east side of the airport.
 In 2021, a manufacturing facility for Joby Aviation was approved at the airport.

 Joby Aviation is a California-based venture-backed aerospace company, developing an electric vertical takeoff and landing (eVTOL) aircraft that it intends to operate as an air taxi service.

+Education

+Most areas of Marina are served by the Monterey Peninsula Unified School District.